Home » The Total Solar Eclipse of August 21, 2017

 On August 21, 2017, North America is in for a major treat.
 Starting on the western seaboard the shadow of the Moon will begin sweeping across the continent and blocking out at least a portion of the Sun for North Americans, which is in and of itself a pretty unique spectacle; however, a swath of the United States is also in the path of totality and will have opportunity to see the Sun completely blocked for up to 2 minutes and 42 seconds – a total solar eclipse.
 Nashville, Tennessee is the largest city in the path of totality.
-Though Vanderbilt Dyer Observatory will not be holding a viewing of the eclipse due to limited space and very limited time in the path of totality, we do plan to work with Nashville groups to engage and educate the public about the eclipse, including safe viewing of the event.
+Though Vanderbilt Dyer Observatory will not be holding a viewing of the eclipse due to limited space and very limited time in the path of totality, we are working with Nashville groups to engage and educate the public about the eclipse, including safe viewing of the event.

 Click on the topics below to learn more about

 - Why eclipses occur